Chart Color Schemes

 Analysis of health metrics shows strong performance throughout South Hurstville.

-Both young and old age cohorts have low prevalence of common health conditions.
-The rate of private health cover is approximately 54% of the total population, which totals around 3,030 people.
+Both young and old age cohorts have a low prevalence of common health conditions.
+The rate of private health cover is fairly high at approximately 54% of the total population, which amounts to around 3,096 people.
 The most common medical conditions in the area are arthritis and diabetes, impacting 5.7% and 4.7% of residents respectively.
-A total of 77.3% of residents declare themselves completely clear of medical ailments, compared to 77.2% across Greater Sydney.
-There are 18.7% of residents aged 65 and over, which totals around 1,042 people.
-Health outcomes among seniors in South Hurstville are above average, broadly in line with the general population's health profile.
+A significant majority, 77.3%, declare themselves as completely clear of medical ailments, compared to 77.2% across Greater Sydney.
+As of a recent report dated 19th June 20XX, the area has 18.7% of residents aged 65 and over, which totals around 1,065 people.
+Health outcomes among seniors are above average and broadly in line with the general population's health profile.

 Frequently Asked Questions - Health